BD2KGenomics/toil-scripts/rnaseq-unc/README.md

 process to cloud storage.

 ## Advanced: Running the Pipeline on a Distributed Cloud Cluster (using Mesos)
-From the BD2KGenomics toil-scripts Github repository, download the following files
+From the BD2KGenomics toil-scripts Github repository, download the following files which will run on the head node.

     1. toil-scripts/rnaseq-unc/rnaseq_unc_pipeline.py
     2. toil-scripts/rnaseq-unc/launch_unc_mesos.sh